 Turn on CH3.
 Check for any electrical discharge noise and check to ensure that the high voltage power supply's monitor output is stable to determine if CH has shorted out.

-See High Voltage Power Supply Voltage/Current Calibration.
+See High-Voltage Power Supply's Voltage and Current Calibration.

 CH3 Problem (TC Check)